Blur or Mask a Video

 3. Click and drag the blur shape handles on the canvas to cover the object to hide.

-4. In the Properties Panel, do the following:
+4. In the Properties Panel, adjust any of the following options:

 Blur region properties panel